Uncertainty-disturbance relations and applications: III. UDRs as preparation uncertainty relations

-In MU entropic uncertainty relations, the incompatibility is characterized by a single number $c$ instead of the whole set of $\{c_{ij}\}$ or the transition matrix $\mathcal{C}$.
-This simplification leads to neat representations of uncertainty relations while sacrifices their tightness.
-In contrast, our uncertainty-disturbance trade-offs include all $\{c_{ij}\}$ and therefore are tighter, justifying the name {\it disturbance enhanced uncertainty relations.} For a visualized comparison, we present two case studies of the \emph{uncertainty-disturbance} type uncertainty relations regarding to the tightness in the case of qubit ($d=2$) and qutrit ($d=3$) as illustrated in Table~2.
+Furthermore, in previous uncertainty relations, e.g., the MU entropic uncertainty relation, the incompatibility of measurements is characterized by a single number $c$, namely, the maximum element of the matrix $\mathcal{C}$.
+In contrast, UDRs involve the whole matrix of $\mathcal{C}$.
+Hence, these uncertainty relation arising from UDRs may provide tighter constraints than the MU entropic uncertainty relations.
+Below we present two case studies of the \emph{uncertainty-disturbance} type uncertainty relation regarding the tightness in the case of qubit ($d=2$) and qutrit ($d=3$).